MicrosoftDocs/sdk-api/sdk-api-src/content/aclui/ns-aclui-_si_access.md

 ---
-UID: NS:aclui._SI_ACCESS
-title: "_SI_ACCESS"
-author: windows-sdk-content
-description: Contains information about an access right or default access mask for a securable object.
+UID: The unique id of the API.
+title: The title of the API.
+author: Authoring type of the API(ie windows-driver-content)
+description: Description of API
-old-location: security\si_access.htm
+old-location:
-old-project: SecAuthZ
+old-project:
-ms.assetid: 9c9b14da-a030-4f90-b090-d6de10507eb2
-ms.author: windowssdkdev
-ms.date: 05/22/2018
-ms.keywords: "*PSI_ACCESS, CONTAINER_INHERIT_ACE, INHERIT_ONLY_ACE, OBJECT_INHERIT_ACE, PSI_ACCESS, PSI_ACCESS structure pointer [Security], SI_ACCESS, SI_ACCESS structure [Security], SI_ACCESS_CONTAINER, SI_ACCESS_GENERAL, SI_ACCESS_PROPERTY, SI_ACCESS_SPECIFIC, _SI_ACCESS, _win32_si_access_str, aclui/PSI_ACCESS, aclui/SI_ACCESS, security.si_access"
-ms.prod: windows
-ms.technology: windows-sdk
-ms.topic: struct
-req.header: aclui.h
-req.include-header:
-req.target-type: Windows
-req.target-min-winverclnt: Windows XP [desktop apps only] req.target-min-winversvr: Windows Server 2003 [desktop apps only] req.kmdf-ver: req.umdf-ver:
-req.ddi-compliance:
+ms.assetid: The MSDN ID of the API ms.author: The Author of the API ms.date: The date of API publishing ms.keywords: ms.prod: windows-hardware ms.technology: windows-devices ms.topic: The topic type of the API (ie enum) req.header: The main header of the API req.include-header: The included headers of the API req.target-type: req.target-min-winverclnt: req.target-min-winversvr: req.kmdf-ver: req.umdf-ver: req.ddi-compliance: